-When you catch feelings for someone, it can happen in an instant or over the course of a long friendship, but one day you wake up feeling different.
-You get giddy and excited every time you think about him, you look forward to hanging out together, you make excuses to run into him… In a nutshell, you’ve got it bad.
+When you catch feelings, it can happen in an instant or over the course of a long friendship, but one day you wake up feeling different.
+You get giddy and excited every time you think about him, you look forward to hanging out together, you make excuses to run into him places… In a nutshell, you’ve got it bad.
 But after weeks or even months of silently longing for a guy, there’s comes a time when your longing should be silent no more.
-But then comes the question: how to tell a guy you like him?
+That’s right, it’s time to learn how to tell a guy you like him.

 1. Gauge how he feels.

 Pay attention to how he behaves towards you.
 If he texts you often, smiles at you when you’re in groups, or makes frequent physical contact, then he’s either interested or feels close to you platonically.
 Either case can be a good launching pad for something more, so they’re good signs.
 On the other hand, if he’s unresponsive when you reach out, talks through you, or is otherwise inconsiderate, it’s unlikely that he reciprocates your feelings.
 In this case, you may want to reevaluate whether or not your feelings are a product of chemistry between the two of you or if you’re projecting what you want to see onto him.